0o9mVd5qF835M1C66LtB9iHQ1IrxpPPM7BXX33h/habitapp/README.md

 # habitapp

-Habitapp is a simple app that helps you build positive habits, measure progress and achieve your goals
+Habitapp is a simple app that helps you build positive habits, measure progress and achieve your goals.

 ## ✨ Features